directus/directus/docs/cloud/accounts-and-teams.md

 ![Managing a Team](https://cdn.directus.io/docs/v9/cloud/accounts-and-teams/accounts-and-teams-20220228A/managing-a-team-20220225A.webp)

-After signing in to the Dashboard, you will be taken to your default team (see Account Settings).
+After signing in to the Dashboard, you will be taken to your default Team (see Account Settings).

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. In the dropdown, select the team you wish to manage.
+3. In the dropdown, select the Team you wish to manage.
 4. Navigate to the Settings page.
 5. Toggle <span mi icon prmry>edit</span> to allow edits.
 6. Make your changes as desired.